24th Sep 2026 - 3rd Oct 2026

-This is a unique trip that gives you the opportunity to make a genuine difference for some African children.
-Helping at the projects is not compulsory but willingness to get stuck in and do your best to help will be useful and appreciated.
+This is a unique trip that allows you to make a genuine difference for some African children.
+Helping with the projects is not compulsory, but a willingness to get stuck in and do your best to help will be useful and appreciated.
 Some of the highlights are:

 You don’t need any building experience to take part — just enthusiasm, a willingness to work hard and the desire to make a difference!